 Asset criticality provides an indication of the importance of an individual asset and the corresponding impact on the service delivery should the asset fail for any reason.
 Criticality is used in risk based investment decisions to help decide when an asset should be replaced to avoid the consequences of failure.
-For 3 Waters Council has developed an assessment process for pipes and other replaceable assets which scores assets from most critical 'AA' to least critical 'C'.
-It does not apply to the majority of rural drainage scheme assets, which are open drains and channels which can be effectively maintained in perpetuity.

-The criticality assessment is used as an input to the renewals model.
-Further details of the methodology is covered in the Drainage Overview AMP.
+For 3 Waters the Council has developed an assessment process for pipes and other replaceable assets which scores assets from most critical 'AA' to least critical 'C'.
+Further details of the criticality assessment methodology is covered in the Drainage Overview AMP.
+However it does not apply to the majority of rural drainage scheme assets, which are open drains and channels which can be maintained effectively in perpetuity.
+The criticality assessment is used as an input to the renewals model